 From the moment children are born, they develop an array of new abilities as well as the confidence to use them.
 They blink.
 They cry.
 They turn over.
 They eat.
 They laugh.
 They speak.
 They walk.
 They run.
-As they become older, however, they’ll need to sustain their confidence, as it will help them learn new, more difficult skills, have faith in their own abilities, understand more about their strengths and their weaknesses, and understand out how to overcome obstacles that they encounter.
-Instilling healthy confidence in your children is essential; above all else, it requires good communication and honesty.
+As they become older, however, they’ll need to sustain their confidence, as it will help them learn new, more difficult skills, have faith in their own abilities, understand more about their strengths and their weaknesses, and understand how to overcome obstacles that they encounter.
+Instilling healthy confidence in your children is essential.
+But how do you do it?
+Above all else, it requires good communication and honesty.

 Why Confidence Matters

 Kids should be able to talk about themselves positively.
 They should know what they’re good at.
 They should feel good about being good at things.

 “Kids should be able to say: I’m confident in these areas, because I’ve worked hard.
 I’ve practiced a lot.
 I really want to get good at this,” says child psychologist Roseanne Lesack, Ph.D., director of the Unicorn Children’s Foundation Clinic at Nova Southeastern University in Florida.

 Confident kids tie their level of effort and work into their ability.
 With a good dose of confidence, they’re primed to excel in certain areas, be it soccer, piano, writing, or math.
 They’re also better discerners of what they’re not good at and understand that has no bearing on their overall sense of self.